 So, deep breath… are you really ready?
 Are you buying a house???
 Let’s do it!

-Remember to ask for these 3 important credentials and services from your real estate broker in Shoreline.
+Remember to ask for these 3 important credentials and services from your real estate broker in Seattle.
 (And if you don’t get them, find a different agent who can help you).

 #1.
 First, Ask for Your Real Estate Broker’s Track Record